cdenq/fda-food-violation-score-predictor/README.md

 For this reason, this model would be especially effective in informing policy or noncompliance actions.

-One method of deployment would be to use this model in an ensemble system, specifically as a double-checker for a another, more well-balanced model (SVM, random forest, DL NN, etc.).
+One method of deployment would be to use this model in an **ensemble system, specifically as a double-checker for a another, more well-balanced model** (SVM, random forest, DL NN, etc.).
 Given the regulatory context of this project, a false positive prediction that erronously penalizes a compliant restaurant for noncompliance would be disastrous.
 By having this logistic regression model quality-checking another model's prediction, we can drastically reduce the number of false positives.

 Another method of deployment would be to use this model "as-is".
-While not perfect, this model poses a general strong performance already (82% correct at differentiating between compliance and noncompliance), which could be sufficient for certain business contexts.
+While not perfect, this model significantly outperforms a naive guesser, which could be sufficient for certain business contexts.
 Depending on stakeholders' needs, this model can also be quickly retrained to prioritize other metrics, like the F1-score, if a more holistic/well-rounded model is prefered over a precision-optimized model.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>